 Immunisation is your best defence against the flu.
-Flu vaccine is free for people most at risk and protects against the common forms of flu.
-See the Fight Flu website.
+The flu vaccine is free for people most at risk and protects against the common forms of flu.

 The flu spreads quickly from person to person through touch.
 Coughing and sneezing also spreads the virus through the air.
 Flu can also be caught from surfaces that have been touched by people with influenza.

 People with influenza can infect others, even before they have symptoms, and up to a week or longer after becoming sick.
 Children can infect others for a much longer period of time, even if they have no or very mild symptoms.

 It may take between one to four days to feel symptoms after you catch influenza.

 The worst symptoms usually last about five days, but coughing can last up to two to three weeks.

 The best thing you can do is to get vaccinated each year.
 For many people, but not all, the influenza vaccine is provided free of charge.

 If you think you may have influenza, consult your doctor for advice.
 Do not go to work, school or other activities until you are fully recovered and no longer infectious to others.

 Auckland Regional Public Health Service provides information about how to manage outbreaks of influenza and is involved if a pandemic occurs.